 Grade 3 & 4 – same teacher for both grades who saw the maiden as a trouble-maker, and never saw the disability.
 She proved this when at the end of Grade 4 during the last day assembly, an award was given to every student in her class, except the maiden.
 Thank goodness the maiden didn’t figure that out.

 Grade 5 – nice teacher, and he tried, but his style was not conducive to her.
 She also started to fall behind her peers at 11 years old and school became difficult.
-New principal also believed she should “sit in hall and think about her actions” and CYW told principal it was not her job to take the maiden to the bathroom to make sure she changed her sanitary napkin.
-(No one asked her to change it, just to take the maiden to the bathroom and wait).
+New principal also believed she should “sit in hall and think about her actions” and CYW told principal it was not her job to assist with hygiene issues.
+All she was asked to do was remind and supervise.

 Grade 6 – changed schools.
 Fabulous grade 6 teacher and principal.
 Although difficult year socially, the academic portion was good.